percona/psmdb-docs/docs/install/minor-upgrade.md

     $ sudo systemctl stop mongod
     ```

+2. Check the configuration file for the following configuration and remove it:

+    ```yaml
+    processManagement:
+       fork: true
+       pidFilePath: /var/run/mongod.pid
+    ```

-2. [Install the latest version packages](index.md).
+3. [Install the latest version packages](index.md).
 Use the command relevant to your operating system.

-3. Start the `mongod` service:
+4. Start the `mongod` service:

     ```{.bash data-prompt="$"}
     $ sudo systemctl start mongod